o365hq/o365hq.com/content/blog/How to make and receive calls around the world with Microsoft Phone System.md

 your tenant.
 In other words, PSTN connectivity is provided directly by Microsoft, so you have a single contract for all the features, including PSTN calling, and a single party to deal with.
-Microsoft partners on the backend take care of the PSTN trunks, but you never see that partner.
+Microsoft partners on the back-end take care of the PSTN trunks, but you never see that partner.
 The exceptions are Australia and Japan, where third parties provide calling plans.
 But they are very tightly integrated with Microsoft.